 Irish Festival Seattle Activities

 The Irish Festival in Seattle takes place on March 11th and 12th at the Armory Food & Event Hall.
-This annual event aims to promote Irish cultural activities, language, and Gaelic games in Seattle, similar to how the Oktoberfests in Washington promote German heritage.
+This annual event aims to promote Irish cultural activities, language, and Gaelic games in Seattle, similar to how the Oktoberfests near Washington promote German heritage.

 During the festival, you’ll get exposed to a plethora of activities.
 Irish tunes will play, perfect for step dancing and doing the Irish jig.
 You’ll find visual arts exhibitions, traditional Irish food, and a lively marketplace to explore.
 You can also trace your roots at a genealogy workshop -– how cool is that?